Your Longevity

 Your Independence Score

-They are not a medical diagnosis.
-Consult your doctor before starting any exercise program.
+Not a medical diagnosis.
+Consult your physician before starting any exercise program.